sas-check/front-end-developer-assessment/README.md

-# Check Front-End Developer Technical Assessment
+# Check Front-End Developer Apprenticeship Technical Assessment

-Welcome to the Check Front-End Developer Technical Assessment!
+Welcome to the Check Front-End Developer Apprenticeship Technical Assessment

 This assessment is designed to evaluate your foundational knowledge of JavaScript and React.
 We're looking for candidates who can demonstrate a good understanding of core concepts, problem-solving skills, and the ability to write clean, maintainable code.